 The Reserve Bank Act 1959 does not stipulate the frequency of Board meetings.
-Since its inception, the Board's practice has been to meet at least four times a year and more often as needed.
-Four meetings were held in 2018/19, all at the Bank's Head Office in Sydney.
+Since its inception, the Board's practice has been to meet at least four times a year, with the option of meeting more often if needed.
+Four meetings were held in 2019/20, three at the Bank's Head Office in Sydney and one a videoconference owing to the COVID-19 pandemic.
 Five members form a quorum at a meeting of the Board or are required to pass a written resolution.